Joseph Pines Preserve

 Joseph Pines Preserve is a nature preserve in Sussex County, Virginia.
 The preserve totals 428 acres, consisting of a conservation easement for the restoration of the native longleaf pine historic to Sussex County.

-It was created in 2012 when purchased by the Virginia Department of Forestry and Meadowview Biological Research Station, a nonprofit organization aiming to preserve pitcher plant bogs (or "seepage wetlands") and associated ecosystems in Maine and Virginia.
-It contains a Center for Biodiversity used to promote restoration and education of the native wetlands through its rare plant nursery and on-site classes.
+It was created in 2012 when 232 acres of land was purchased by the Virginia Department of Forestry and Meadowview Biological Research Station, a nonprofit organization aiming to preserve pitcher plant bogs (or "seepage wetlands") and associated ecosystems in Maine and Virginia.
+It was expanded by a further 196 acres in 2021.
+It contains a Center for Biodiversity used to promote restoration and education of the native wetlands through its rare plant nursery and on-site classes, which was opened in October 2014.